connectomicslab/connectomemapper3/paper/paper.md

   structural weighted and functional connectomes [@Daducci:2012], using in a common framework a multi-scale extension of the Desikan-Killiany parcellation [@Desikan2006AnInterest], the so-called Lausanne brain parcellation [@Cammoun2012:MappingMRI], before the emergence of BIDS.
-While CMP3 derives from the two preceding versions and keeps the same philosophy, it has made CMP massively evolve over the years in terms of the underlying codebase, the tools used, and the scope of the functionality provided, including the migration to Python 3, a brand-new Lausanne parcellation scheme, the adoption of the BIDS standard for data organization, the encapsulation of the processing pipelines in software container images, continuously tested in concordance to the BIDS Apps standard, major upgrades of the diffusion and fMRI pipelines, and the current extension to Electro-EncephaloGraphy (EEG), initiated during OHBM BrainHack 2020 ([https://github.com/ohbm/hackathon2020/issues/214](https://github.com/ohbm/hackathon2020/issues/214)).
+While CMP3 derives from the two preceding versions and keeps the same philosophy, it has massively evolved over the years in terms of the underlying codebase, the tools used, and the scope of the functionality provided.
+This includes the migration to Python 3, a brand-new Lausanne parcellation scheme, the adoption of the BIDS standard for data organization, the encapsulation of the processing pipelines in software container images, continuous testing in concordance to the BIDS Apps standard, major upgrades of the diffusion and fMRI pipelines, and the current extension to electroencephalography (EEG), initiated during OHBM BrainHack 2020 ([https://github.com/ohbm/hackathon2020/issues/214](https://github.com/ohbm/hackathon2020/issues/214)).
 CMP3 has been designed around different characteristics and principles along which it is summarized in this manuscript.